Chinch-Bug/clangen-genemod/docs/dev/art/patrol-sprites.md

 ![gen_flower_date_warrior_warrior](https://github.com/ClanGenOfficial/clangen/assets/115410010/8986b7f6-1dc8-4578-b6e7-d0fdb77b8d30)

-## Dead Cats
+## Dead Rabbits
-Dead cats receive a little extra stylization.
-StarClan cats should appear wispy and incorporeal, as though they are drifting apart.
+Dead rabbits receive a little extra stylization.
+Inle rabbits should appear wispy and incorporeal, as though they are drifting apart.
 They are also allowed stars.
-Unknown Residence cats should appear misty and foggy, as though fading away.
-Dark Forest cats should appear dirty and dripping, as though they've just dragged themselves out of blood and muck.
+Unknown Residence rabbits should appear misty and foggy, as though fading away.
+The Lightless rabbits should appear dirty and dripping, as though they've just dragged themselves out of blood and muck.
 They can also feature scarring, which should be included in the lineart as solid black scars.

 ![dead_cat_comparison_clangen](https://github.com/ClanGenOfficial/clangen/assets/115410010/1a1e3c89-5a51-4ebd-b0a2-92de5ba68e51)